 Welcome to Ecuador, a country rich with culture, adventure and natural beauty.
-Spend time in the historical UNESCO World Heritage city of Quito and straddle both the Northern and Southern hemispheres at the equator.
-Dive into community service projects working alongside locals, on the spectacular Galapagos Islands and in the communities of Quito and Latacunga.
+Spend time in the historical UNESCO World Heritage city of Quito and straddle both the Northern and Southern Hemispheres at the equator.
+Bring your sense of adventure as we river tube and zip line in the cloud forest.
+Dive into community service projects working alongside locals on the spectacular Galapagos Islands and in the communities of Quito and Riobamba.
 View giant tortoises, eagle rays, sea lions, and marine iguanas in their natural habitat, and experience kayaking, and snorkeling in this incredible South American country.

 Participants on this program have the option of joining us on a chaperoned group flight from our departing USA city (Atlanta or Miami to be finalized in the spring) directly to Quito.
 We strongly recommend this option to Quito.
 Our staff will be with you from the time you check-in onward.
 We arrange flights from other cities to connect into the departing city.
 From New York, we typically have 1 leader flying with participants from the area to the departing city depending on how many are from New York.
 Check with us on your departure date.
 If you decide to meet us in Quito, we will help you coordinate your flight and times and greet you as you proceed through immigration and customs.